Rechousa/Delivery-Service/README.md

 ### What would be nice to have:
-* :black_circle: Replace user management with Identity Server as a centralized access control manager
+* Replace user management with Identity Server as a centralized access control manager
-* :black_circle: Improve authorization with OpenID Connect
+* Improve authorization with OpenID Connect
-* :black_circle: Improve Neo4j database synchronization
+* Improve Neo4j database synchronization

 # Pre-requisites: